datatrail-jhu/03_fileorganization/manuscript/09_how_to_work.md

 Using the *raw_data* folder for keeping the raw data untouched is important especially if you don't have a second copy of the raw data.
 If you make changes to and tidy up the raw data within your analysis, make sure you do not overwrite your raw data.
 It is important that you keep the raw data intact and instead add the cleaned and tidy data to the *tidy_data* folder.

 Next is using the *raw_code* folder for keeping your preliminary code.
 Let's see what we mean by that.
-When you are doing the preliminary part of your analysis, code with not constraint, that is do not worry much about how nice your code looks or whether they are self explanatory.
+When you are doing the preliminary part of your analysis, code without any constraint, that is do not worry much about how nice your code looks or whether it is self-explanatory.
 Don't devote much of your brain power to commenting or tidying at first.
 Save this kind of code in the *raw_code* folder since it's raw and most of the time no one but you understands it.
 Later on, when you clean your code and make it more understandable, you can save bits and pieces of it in your final code file in the *final_code* folder.

 ### The README File

-Once you have a file structure in place, write a README file that explains how code and are organized and how they are related.
+Once you have a file structure in place, write a README file that explains how code and data are organized and how they are related.
 In other words, what is what.
 For each filename, we recommend to have a short description of what the file is for.
 You can also have a description of how the data were obtained or collected including links or references to publication or other documentation.
 Mention people involved with the project, and provide contact information of at least one of the collaborators.

 A good idea is to update the README file as you work.
 As you create new files and folders, add their descriptions to the README file so you can keep track of what you are working on.